Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

     }
 ```

-Then we also change our controller very easily:
+Then we also make some little change our controller:

 ```php
 <?php